Koh Samui (Mae Nam Pier) - Koh Tao (Mae Haad Pier)

 Koh Samui (Mae Nam Pier) Koh Tao (Mae Haad Pier) Ferry Times

-The earliest Koh Samui (Mae Nam Pier) Koh Tao (Mae Haad Pier) ferry sailings typically depart Koh Samui (Mae Nam Pier) at around 08:00.
+The first Koh Samui (Mae Nam Pier) Koh Tao (Mae Haad Pier) ferry typically departs from Koh Samui (Mae Nam Pier) at around 08:00.
 The last ferry usually departs at 14:30.

 How long is the ferry from Koh Samui (Mae Nam Pier) to Koh Tao (Mae Haad Pier)?

-Koh Samui (Mae Nam Pier) Koh Tao (Mae Haad Pier) Ferry sail durations on this ferry route can take around 1h 35m.
-The fastest sailings are approximately 1h 30m.
-Sailing times can vary, durations often differ between ferry operators and can be impacted by weather conditions.
+The Koh Samui (Mae Nam Pier) Koh Tao (Mae Haad Pier) ferry trip can take around 1 hour 45 minutes.
+The fastest sailings are approximately 1 hour 30 minutes.
+Sailing times can vary between ferry operators and can be impacted by weather conditions.

 Koh Samui (Mae Nam Pier) Koh Tao (Mae Haad Pier) Ferry Operator Schedules